AltinGruda/Automated-Log-Retrieval-Tool/README.md

 # Automated Log Retreival Tool

-A web-based tool to automate and simplify retrieving logcat logs from an Android device using Node.js, Express, and ADBKit.
+A web-based tool to automate and simplify retrieving logcat logs from an Android device using Node.js, Express, React and ADBKit.

 ## 🚀 Features
 - **Retrieve Logcat Logs**: Fetch real-time logcat logs from an Android device.